saiyedduri/GreyScale_Image_Processor/README.md

 ## CONTRIBUTIONS:
-- Project is done under the guidence of Dr. Uwe Pruefert.
+- Project is done under the guidence of Dr. Uwe Pruefert